 18. The Manhattan

-Another classic cocktail that defines the term, the Manhattan cocktail is a staple.
+Another one of the classic cocktails that defines the term, the Manhattan cocktail is a staple.
 Mix two parts of whiskey, one part vermouth and a dash of bitters into a mixer.
 Shake well with ice and strain into a coupe glass.
 Garnish with a cherry.

 19. Tom Collins